 Tanning Beds – 20 minutes is as dangerous as being in the sun all day without protection.

-Reflected light – reflective surfaces like water, sand, concrete, and snow can give you a sunburn, so be sure to wear sunblock, even if you are in the shade.
+Reflected light – reflective surfaces like water, sand, concrete, and snow can give you a sunburn, so be sure to wear sunscreen, even if you are in the shade.

 Nourish: Start slathering on the antioxidants!
 Use extra skin care products like masks, toners, and serums rich in antioxidants.
 An antioxidant-rich serum, like Nourish, will strengthen and help protect your skins from IRA rays, as well as day-to-day environmental damage.
 The Spa Dr. Purifying Mud Mask will tone your skin, and purge your pores of impurities to help fight the visible effects of pollution using potent sources of antioxidants, like olive butter and milk thistle.